Education Research Current About VU Amsterdam NL

 Building a Society Based on Wellbeing

-The theme for the 2025 Osaka Expo is 'Designing Future Society for Our Lives’, focused on saving, empowering and connecting lives.
-The Vrije Universiteit Amsterdam will be hosting a one-day event on the future of human wellbeing at the Dutch Pavilion in Osaka on Thursday, October 2nd.
+The theme for the 2025 Osaka Expo was 'Designing Future Society for Our Lives’, focused on saving, empowering and connecting lives.
+Vrije Universiteit Amsterdam hosted a one-day event on the future of human wellbeing at the Netherlands Pavilion in Osaka on Thursday, October 2nd.

-The event will encourage a global conversation on creating a society based on wellbeing, which is an idea that connects strongly with Japan’s Society 5.0 vision–a super-smart society focusing on human wellbeing in socio-tech progress–and the Netherlands’ focus on maximising human potential through wellbeing.
+The event encouraged a global conversation on creating a society based on wellbeing, which is an idea that connects strongly with Japan’s Society 5.0 vision – a super-smart society focusing on human wellbeing in socio-tech progress – and the Netherlands’ focus on maximising human potential through wellbeing.

-The full-day event will bring together experts from various fields, policymakers, social entrepreneurs, and industry leaders to explore sustainable and scalable solutions for major global challenges.
-Through keynotes, pitches, interactive workshops, interactive exhibits, and a panel discussion, supported by digital tools, the event will produce valuable the basis for blueprints for new forms of collaborations and create new international partnerships.
+The full-day event brought together experts from various fields, policymakers, social entrepreneurs, and industry leaders to explore sustainable and scalable solutions for major global challenges.
+Through keynotes, pitches, interactive workshops, interactive exhibits, and a panel discussion, supported by digital tools, the event produced a valuable basis for blueprints for new forms of collaborations and created new international partnerships.

 Global and local sustainability challenges